We've independently reviewed this article to make sure it's as accurate as we can make it.

 - You live in an extremely humid climate.
 It is not unknown for LCD TV screens to develop condensation on the outside or even inside of the screen.

-- When you run your hands over the TV it feels wet.
-If this is the case, plug the TV out immediately and discontinue its use.
+- When you run your hands over the TV, it feels wet.
+If such cases, plug the TV out immediately and discontinue its use.

 What should you do if your TV is condensing?
 Here are a few tips.

-- Plug the TV out until you can get it dry
+- Unplug your TV until you can get it dry.

-- Take the TV into a very warm (but not humid) room.
+- Take the TV into a warm (but not humid) room.
 Leave it there to dry out.
 If the atmosphere in your home is very humid, try using a dehumidifier or air conditioning.
-Do not use it until it is dry.
+Please do not use your TV until it is dry.

 - Plug the TV out and carefully blow dry it on cool.
 If it is a warm day, you could also leave it in front of a free-standing fan.